We would be honored to consider your publication! Thanks for thinking of us.

 The format is relaxed and conversational.
 We’ve really enjoyed all of our conversations and find we often have much more to talk about than we have time to do so.
 We’ve had dogs and cats appear on screen, phones ring, etc. No need to be embarrassed, the live element adds to the charm of the event!

 We will end the hangout after about an hour (or the agreed upon length) when Joanne presses the “End Broadcast” button.
 The “On Air” button will turn off.

-  At this time, if the event streamed from Joanne’s Google Plus page (she has a large audience, so it usually begins there), it will be live on her youtube channel.
-Jeff then retrieves it from there to add to the Read Science!
-Youtube channel and then onto the RS website where it is stored as a video and also as an audio podcast.
+At this time, the event will be live on the Read Science!
+Youtube channel and on to the Read Science Facebook page.
+It will be stored as a video and also as an audio podcast.
 We will send you the link shortly after the broadcast for promotional purposes.

 A few factors, such as the time and date and the general interest in the author or book, come into play here.
 Past programs have had from about a dozen to 100s of viewers for the live broadcast.
 The real value is in the archive on youtube, where we accumulate more views.

 View numbers on the Read Science! youtube page can be deceiving because these videos originate on other youtube channels, either Joanne’s or Scientific American’s, so the total views would be the sum from two pages.
 This system may be amended at a future date.
 If you look at past event pages, you may see a section that indicates how many people watched the hangout.
 These numbers represent those who RSVP’d in the positive that they would watch, and the actual number who watched may be higher or lower than that.

 Joanne will create a virtual poster like the ones below: